RSS Panglima: Construction

 The keel laying for a new ship took place in 1954 at a United Engineers Ltd shipyard.
-In October 1955, it was announced that the new ship would be launched in December of that year.
-Construction progressed throughout 1955 and the ship was scheduled to be commissioned in March 1956, though this was delayed.
-The ship cost $1 million.
+On 14 October 1955, it was announced that the new ship would be launched in December of that year.
+It was reported that the ship cost $1 million.

-The ship launching ceremony for HMS Panglima took place at 11 am, 14 January 1956, at Tanjong Rhu Dockyard.
+The ship launching ceremony for HMS Panglima was planned for 11 am, 14 January 1956, at Tanjong Rhu Dockyard.
 Royal Malayan Navy sailors formed a guard of honour welcoming Governor of Singapore Sir Robert Black and his wife Lady Anne Black.
 Religious leaders of Islam, Buddhism, Hinduism, Zoroastrianism and Christianity blessed the ship.
 Shortly afterward, Lady Black launched the ship in accordance with naval tradition by shattering a champagne bottle upon the bow, and Panglima slid into the waters to the fanfare of music.
-During the entire event, about 350 United Engineers workers who had built the ship protested outside the gates demanding for higher wages, though they did not disrupt the ceremony.
-Sea trials commenced in March and Panglima was commissioned in May.
+During the entire event, about 350 United Engineers workers who had built the ship protested outside the gates demanding for higher wages, though the ceremony was not disrupted.
+Sea trials were planned to commence in March and Panglima was to be commissioned in April 1956.
+(Note: The date of Panglima’s commissioning into MRNVR service differs between sources: